-You must log in remotely to the remote Linux machines kamek.ece.utexas.edu to try out your programming assignments.
+You must log in remotely to the remote 64-bit Linux machines such as kamek.ece.utexas.edu to try out your programming assignments.

-Schedule: A schedule of lecture topics is available online.
-Readings will be announced on Piazza, and are to be completed before class.
+Schedule: A schedule of lecture topics is available online, via the class web page.
+Assignments and their deadlines will be posted on Canvas, and required readings on Piazza.
+Readings are to be completed before class.
 The schedule is subject to change.
 The schedule on Canvas is to be followed, if there are discrepancies.

-Grading: Class components used to determine your final average are shown below.
-This is subject to change.
+Grading: Class components used to determine your final average.